marclove/handbook/becoming-a-gaslighter.md

 Eventually, everyone who is a "gaslighter" is a full-time employee.
 We value pair programming, teamwork, and collaboration.
 At this time we are all co-located.
-Occationally someone will work from home, but the majority of time is spent in our office, working closely with other people.
+Occasionally, someone will work from home, but the majority of time is spent in our office, working closely with other people.